-In October 2020, the Company offered the holders of the First Note Warrants the option to purchase Subscription Receipts (defined in Note 8) at a 20% discount through the exercising of their warrants, conditional on the closing of the Transaction.
+In October 2020, the Company offered the holders of the First Note Warrants the option to purchase Subscription Receipts (defined in Note 9) at a 20% discount through the exercising of their warrants, conditional on the closing of the Transaction.
 If the Transaction terminated or did not complete by December 31, 2020, or such later date as agreed to by ACI Canada and ACI, the holders would receive the Second Note.
 The Company received \$2,000,000 for the exercise of the First Note Warrants of which \$59,319 was received for a Second Note and \$1,940,681 was received for the elected Subscription Receipts.
 In March 2021, the Transaction closed and all First Note Warrant holders were issued Subscription Receipts.

-The initial fair value of the embedded derivative for the First Note and warrant was determined to be \$1,253,963 using the Black- Scholes Option Pricing model with the following assumptions:
+The initial fair value of the embedded derivative for the First Note and warrant was determined to be \$1,253,963 while the initial fair value of the embedded derivative for the Second Note was determined to be \$1,132,212.